Call for Papers

 Submission Instructions

 The workshop invites submission of manuscripts with original research results and contributions that have not been previously published and that are not currently under review by another conference and journal.
 Submissions will be assessed based on their novelty, technical quality, potential impact, interest, clarity, relevance, and reproducibility.
 Submitted papers will be peer-reviewed and selected for oral or poster presentation.
-Accepted papers will be listed on the workshop’s website.
-We invite the following type of contributions:
+Accepted papers will be listed on the workshop's website.
+We invite the following types of contributions:

-• Technical Papers – Describing original research contributions, no more than six pages long.
+Technical Papers – Describing original research contributions, no more than six pages long.

-• Abstracts – 1 page abstract describing early-stage ideas and results which will be presented as a lightning talk at the workshop.
+Abstracts – 1-page abstract describing early-stage ideas and results, which will be presented as a lightning talk at the workshop.

-• Project Showcase – Describing innovative solutions, tools and deployed systems, no more than two pages long.
+Project Showcase – Describing innovative solutions, tools, and deployed systems, no more than two pages long.

-• Dataset Showcase – Describes relevant datasets which are publicly available and can be used by the research community, no more than two pages long.
+Dataset Showcase – Describes relevant datasets which are publicly available and can be used by the research community, no more than two pages long.

-Submit your paper through the Cloud Intelligence/AIOps workshop 2024 Submission Site: https://cloudintelligence24.hotcrp.com/
+Submit your paper through the Cloud Intelligence/AIOps workshop 2026 Submission Site: https://aiops26.hotcrp.com/

 Contact Us